EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_01/Lecture_1.1.md

 ---
 title: Mini-Lecture 1.1 - Introduction to the course
 keywords:
--   Infrastructure systems
+-   Energy systems modelling
--   Sustainable development
+-   Agent-based models
--   Climate adaptation and resilience
+-   Climate adaptation
 authors:
--   Amelie Paszkowski
+-   Alexander Kell
 ---

 # Short description

-This mini-lecture will provide an overview of how the course is structured and summarises the main content.
-Our course is being delivered in three modules, which are each described within this mini-lecture.
+This mini-lecture will provide an overview of how the course is structured.
+The course is structured into

 # Learning objectives